libiki123/webdocs/docs/interview-docs/unity/interviewPrep.md

 .
 Describe one project in your portfolio

+6. **How would you optimize code, scene, material, shader to make it compatible with even low end phone?**

+   Check out my [Unity Optimization](../../unity-docs/unity-optimizing.md) page for more details

+   - You can use **Frame debugger** to check draw call to check where/what being drawing each frame, combine sprite using **Sprite Atlas** to reduce draw call
+   - You can use custom **Tick System** to replace normal **Update** in mono, this will reduce the update call for logic that doesnt need to be updated every frame
+   - you can create a **Benchmark Tool** to test your code to measure its performance, this will help you identify where/what being slow
+   - Using **Hash String** with animator.
+Animmator functions usually hash the string you pass in the parameter and this will cost some performant, we can reduce by using **Animator.StringToHash** from the start.
+Same thing with change shader property, we can use **Shader.PropertyToID** to hash the property name and change the shader property with the hash value.
+   - Changing renderer pipeline setting, you can turn off setting like **Depth Texture** to reduce draw call.
+   - For instantiate lots of object, you can use **Object Pooling System** to reuse the object and reduce garbage collection.
+   - Compressing textures, sprites and audios.
+Change the compression setting to reduce the size of the texture, sprite and audio but make sure the quality is not degraded.

 .
-How would you optimize code, scene, material, shader to make it compatible with even low end phone?

-.
 Do you know how to use profiler?

 .
 How do you reduce size of the game without satisfied the quality?

 .
-What api do you use to get data from server NFT?

-.
 Which programming pattern you implement in your project?

 .
 Have you play this \*\*\*\* game? can do deconstruct and explain how this game works?

+.
+Do you know about addressable and assetBundle?

 ---

 ## Questions to Ask

 You will need to prepare some questions to ask during the interview.
+Do research about the company and their products.